google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 [demo](https://googlechromelabs.github.io/ui-element-samples/animated-blur/reallybadblur.html)
 shows if you don't have a powerful machine.
 Can we do better?

+Note: Always test your web apps on mobile devices.
+Desktop machines tend to have deceptively powerful GPUs.

 ## The problem

 <img src="/web/updates/images/2017/10/animated-blur/pipeline.png" alt="Markup is